What’s the Minor Repair Clause and when can it be used?

 You can invoke the Minor Repair Clause whenever a minor repair or maintenance issue arises in the rented property.
 The tenant is then responsible for fixing the issue or paying for the repair.
 However, there are some limitations to this clause.

-Secondly, the Minor Repair Clause does not allow tenants to be held responsible for wear and tear.
+Secondly, the Minor Repair Clause does not hold tenants responsible for wear and tear.

 Wear and tear is the natural deterioration of a property over time, and it’s the landlord’s responsibility to maintain the property and keep it in a habitable condition.